swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 // This example configures `swiftgen` to take inputs from a `swiftgen.yml` file. let swiftGenConfigFile = targetBuildContext.packageDirectory.appending("swiftgen.yml")

-// This example configures `swiftgen` to write to a "SwiftGenOutputs" directory. let swiftGenOutputsDir = targetBuildContext.outputDirectory.appending("SwiftGenOutputs")
+// This example configures the command to write to a "GeneratedSources" directory. let genSourcesDir = targetBuildContext.pluginWorkDirectory.appending("GeneratedSources")

 // Create a command to run `swiftgen` as a prebuild command.
 It will be run before
 // every build and generates source files into an output directory provided by the